humanmade/altis-analytics/docs/native/privacy.md

 } );
 ```

-Without the `statistics` category of consent the `endpoint.User` data will be stripped from the data sent to Altis Analytics.
-To help protect your user's privacy any personally identifiable information should only ever be stored under the `endpoint.User.UserAttributes` property.
+Without the `statistics` category of consent, the `endpoint.User` data will be stripped from the data sent to Altis Analytics.
+To help protect your user's privacy, any personally identifiable information should only ever be stored under the `endpoint.User.UserAttributes` property.
 You can read more about this in the section on [Data Structure](./data-structure.md).

 ## Data Retention